Strategic Dialogue Assessment: The Crooked Path to Innocence: : S trategic D ialogue A ssessment

 Finally, we maintain a constraint on consistency (\const), which reflects a key pragmatic pressure: speakers generally avoid inconsistent commitments, even if doing so requires conceding harmful facts or adopting strategically ambiguous responses.
+This pressure is further reinforced in legal settings by the potential availability of impeachment, which targets inconsistencies in a witness's statements.
 Unlike \citet{asher2017message}, however, we do not assume that inconsistency leads to a total collapse in strategic standing or nullifies future benefits.
 Instead, we treat inconsistency as a strong, but not absolute, penalty that significantly reduces the value of current strategic gains.
 This models the intuition that inconsistency undermines the reliability of prior contributions.
+Taken together---\commit, maxim violations, and consistency---these are the factors that we take to contribute to the overall effect of a commitment.

+As should be clear, while our approach is heavily inspired by the ME Game jury function, we do not directly reproduce it.
+Instead, we incorporate elements such as QUDs and Gricean maxims, which provide a better adaptation for the type of discourse we analyze and offer a relatively estimable way to model speaker credibility.
+We leave it open whether future research could develop an even tighter connection to the original ME Game formulation.

 \paragraph{PaT, BaT and NRBaT} We define a value assignment function for commitments $f_c$, which maps the commitment $C_i$ at turn $i$ to a corresponding score.
 For simplicity, we assign a value of $1$ to beneficial commitments and $-1$ to detrimental ones.
-Neutral commitments are treated as carrying a weak positive benefit, while the absence of commitment is treated as a penalty, reflecting the pragmatic pressure for a rational speaker to be responsive and coherent \citep{asher2017message}.
-Since this is a rationality requirement rather than a direct contributor to the outcome, we consider its effects weaker than beneficial or detrimental commitments: \begin{small}
+Neutral commitments are treated as carrying a weak positive benefit, while the absence of meaningful commitment is treated as a penalty, reflecting the pragmatic pressure that commitments should address the current QUD in order to be interpreted as contributing to discourse goals.
+Since this requirement concerns whether a commitment is meaningful---that is, capable of contributing to discourse goals---rather than being a direct contributor to discourse goals itself, we treat its effects as weaker than those of beneficial or detrimental commitments:

-\end{small} Thus, the Benefit at Turn $i$ (\bati)\footnote{A weighted sum is possible with this equation; however, since we are interested in measuring correlation rather than absolute values, we leave this for future work.} and the Penalty at Turn $i$ (\pati) can be computed as: \begin{small}